 5. Set up your online coaching service

-In 2022, online tools are heavily automated.
+These days, online tools are heavily automated.
 So, if you find yourself manually copy-pasting things and spending time on repetitive admin tasks, you probably just haven’t found the right tools to simplify your workflow.

 Here are a few types and examples of online tools used by online life coaches, business coaches, personal training coaches, and others.